Back to standards

 Training Tip:Use correct glassware for the wine being served.
 An effort should be made to incorporate varietal-appropriate stemware into the service.

-Training Tip:Keep the wine list updated and the staff informed on out of stock items.
-All 86'd items of conveyed to the guest in a clear manner at the time of ordering.
+Training Tip:Staff should remain informed of the out of stock items as quickly as possible.
+All 86'd items are conveyed to the guest in a clear manner at the time of ordering.

-For establishments with a large wine collection or beverage menu, sommelier (or service team member with outstanding knowledge) assistance should be offered.
+For restaurants with a large wine collection or extensive beverage menu, sommelier assistance or a team member with strong wine knowledge should be readily available.
+Guests should never feel left to navigate a complex list on their own.

 Training Tip:Make knowledgeable wine service personnel accessible.
 If no sommelier is available, service team members should be well-trained in wine service.

 Training Tip:Use seat numbers or identifiers to serve correctly without asking.
-No auctioning of items to the table.
+Never auction items to the table.
+Check back within 2 minutes or two bites to ensure satisfaction and accuracy.

 Training Tip:Time beverage service with the dining experience unless otherwise requested.
-Communictae: the guest dictates when they would like their afer dinner beverage.
+When the guest requests the check, it should be presented within 3 minutes.